Advanced Heart Failure Program at Baptist Heart Institute

 The Advanced Heart Failure Program at Baptist is the Mid-South’s leader in diagnosing and treating amyloidosis.
-Our talented team of cardiac experts and researchers continue to perform innovative research and clinical trials to discover new effective treatments like Onpattro, a medication that stops the spread of amyloid by halting its production in the liver.
-Baptist was the first in the region to use this life-saving therapy.
+Our talented team of cardiac experts and researchers continue to perform innovative research and clinical trials to discover new effective treatments like Onpattro®, a medication that stops the spread of amyloid growth?
+By halting its production in the liver.
+Baptist was the first hospital in the region to use this life-saving therapy.

 Pulmonary Arterial Hypertension (PAH)

 Pulmonary Arterial Hypertension, or PAH, is a rare disease characterized by high pressures in the lung circulation.
 This disease carries a very high risk of morbidity and mortality if left untreated.
 Given the rarity of this condition and the significant overlap in symptoms and signs with other disease processes, it requires specialized care with expertise and a highly sophisticated diagnostic process.
 PAH is ideally managed by collaborative efforts between cardiologists and pulmonologists who specialize in managing this complex disease.
-The Baptist Advanced Heart Failure Program is uniquely capable of providing state of the art cardiac care for such patients, and we are extremely pleased to announce that we are partnering with the pulmonology experts at Memphis Lung Physicians group to establish a multidisciplinary PAH Center where patients will be evaluated by both specialties during the same visit.
+Baptist’s Advanced Heart Failure Program is uniquely capable of providing leading-edge cardiac care for such patients, and we are working with the pulmonology experts at Memphis Lung Physicians group to offer a multidisciplinary PAH Center where patients are evaluated by both lung and heart specialists during the same visit.

 We’re Here to Help

 It is possible to live a happy, productive life with a stage C or D heart failure diagnosis.
-The Advanced Heart Failure Clinic in Memphis, TN at Baptist Heart Institute has the expertise, resources and innovative approach to care to help you live longer and stronger.
+The Advanced Heart Failure Clinic at Baptist Heart Institute in Memphis, Tennessee, has the expertise, resources and innovative approach to care to help you live longer and stronger.

-To schedule an appointment, tell your primary care provider to contact our referral line at 901-226-2000 and speak directly to a nurse coordinator, Monday through Friday, 7:30 a.m. to 4:00 p.m.
+To schedule an appointment, ask your primary care provider to call the referral line at 901-226-2000 and speak directly to a nurse coordinator, Monday through Friday, 7:30 a.m. to 4:00 p.m.

-If you have concerns about your heart health or feel you may be at risk for heart failure, we are here to listen and help you decide what your next step is.
+If you have concerns about your heart health or feel you may be at risk for heart failure, we are here to listen and help you take your next steps to wellness.
 Complete and submit the brief form below to be contacted by one of our knowledgeable staff.